Mac vs. PC: What’s Better For Video Editing?

 Difficult To Customize

-Apple has definitely captured the lion’s share of the filmmaking world, and for good reason.
+Apple has definitely captured the lion’s share of the high-end filmmaking world, and for good reason.
 Their machines are sleek, stable, easy-to-use, and powerful right out of the box.

-Mac operating systems set the bar for stability and performance, and the Mac interface is extremely intuitive and user-friendly.
+Mac operating systems (macOS) set the bar for stability and performance, and the Mac interface is extremely intuitive and user-friendly.
 Macbook and iMac screens are also bright, rich, and most importantly, accurate in the way they display colors.

 You can take the extra step of calibrating your monitor with 3rd party software or hardware, but this is usually not needed.

 When it comes to laptops, Mac has a big advantage, with Macbooks being durable, compact, and perfectly-suited for 4K video editing and beyond.
 Plus, the integration with iPhone apps offers a big advantage for the mobile video editor.
+Thunderbolt is a lighting-fast connection protocol that makes using external hard drives very easy.

 Pros: